 Beginning knitters often pull the yarn much too tight, making it difficult to knit the next row as it’s difficult to slide the stitches up and down the needle.
 Additionally, it is also hard to get the point of the needle into a stitch.
 Knitting too tightly will also affect how the finished project looks: it will not lay flat and will most likely be smaller than you want.

 Loose knitters produce a loose and saggy fabric.
-Like Goldilocks, you don’t want your tension to be too tight or too loose; but at minimum, you need to keep your tension consistent throughout your work.
+Like Goldilocks, you don’t want your tension to be too tight or loose; at minimum, you need to keep your tension consistent throughout your work.

 How to Knit the Purl Stitch, Step-by-Step

-Hold the needle with stitches in your left hand and the empty needle in your right hand
+Hold the needle with the stitches in your left hand and the empty needle in your right hand

 Slide the right needle into the first stitch on the left-hand needle, from right to left, on top of the left-hand needle.
+Your right-hand needle will be in front of the left-hand needle.

-With yarn starting in front of your work, move the yarn counterclockwise around the point of the right needle.
+With the yarn starting in front of your work, move the yarn counterclockwise around the point of the right needle.

 With your right hand holding the needle and the working yarn, pull down gently